mircealungu/homepage/content/post/16-11-20-teacher-of-the-year.md

 summary = """
 I have been nominated for the teacher of the year award.
 I consider this an honor that I do not deserve, especially seeing all the other nominations.
-I blame it on the second year students who do not know better.
+Blame it on the second year students who do not know better.

-It is true though, that the students enjoyed their projects and I think learned a lot in the process.
-Thus the majority of the merit goes to me TAs who helped run the projects:
+However, it is also true that we put a lot of effort in running the projects and coming up with cool project ideas.
+The students enjoyed the team work and learned a lot in the process.
+Thus the majority
+of the merit goes to me TAs who helped run the projects:
 Laura, Jelle, Georgios, Jeroen, Angelo,
 Alexander, Sybren.
-Good job team!
+Congratulations!!

 <!--